Ultimate Guide to Resource Management

 This provides a cut off point showing which projects are likely not to be approved due to resource issues.

 This is often called capacity planning.

 We can see how Kelloo uses a cut off line to clearly show which projects have a resource shortfall.
 The higher priority projects above the cut off line have sufficient resource while the lower priority data center project falls below the cut off line due to resource constraints.

 Refine priorities, timings and resource levels

-Organizations can use this initial data set to re-consider priorities, timing of work, shift resources between projects or use temporary resources to move more projects above the cut off line.
+You can use this information to review priorities, timing of work, shift resources between projects or use temporary resources to move more projects above the cut off line.

 Allocate resources to projects

 Once a balance between the project demand and resource supply has been achieved resources can be allocated to projects.
 All the time being aware of utilization and capacity constraints.